 - Toxins (Pollution, Pesticides, Food poisoning)

-- High levels of insulin in blood (Diabetes)
+- High levels of insulin in the blood (Diabetes)

 - Infection (Skin Conditions, Poor Healing)